iharmsIN/Sirah_Project_Documentation/Summer_2024/README.md

 '<meta itemprop="url" content="https://rjaques.github.io/Sirah-Project/"/>
 <meta itemprop="name" content="Sirah Project"/>'

+The major issue experienced with the SEO was setting up a homepage because the homepage redirects to the most recent version.
+Another issue was figuring out how Google wanted the website structured.

 Explanation of .py files
 split.py - this script will divide a witness file into passages.
 The output is a folder with each passage as a .txt file.